 = Show or hide the main menu.

 \odot Access the release notes.

 ?
 Access the product help.

 ••• Change the language.

-0 Set light theme or dark theme.
+٩ Set light theme or dark theme.

 The user menu contains:

-Information about the user who is logged in.

-Change user : Log out the current user and log in a new user.

-: • Log out : Log out the current user.
+• Information about the user who is logged in.
+Change account : Log out from the current account and log in to a new account.
+Log out : Log out from the current account.

-ě The context menu contains:
+• • The context menu contains:

 Analytics data: Accept to share non-personal browser data.
 Feedback: Share any feedback to help us improve your user experience.
 Legal: View information about cookies and licenses.
-About: View device information, including firmware version and serial number.
+About: View device information, including AXIS OS version and serial number.
 Legacy device interface: Change the device's web interface to the legacy version.